codemagic-ci-cd/codemagic-docs/content/code-signing-yaml/signing-macos.md

 All macOS applications have to be digitally signed before they can be installed on devices or made available to the public via Mac App Store or outside of Mac App Store.

 {{<notebox>}}
 This guide only applies to workflows configured with the **codemagic.yaml**.
-If your workflow is configured with **Flutter workflow editor** please go to [Signing macOS apps using the Flutter workflow editor](../code-signing/ios-code-signing).
+If your workflow is configured with **Flutter workflow editor**, please go to [Signing macOS apps using the Flutter workflow editor](../code-signing/macos-code-signing).
 {{</notebox>}}

 ## Prerequisites

 Signing macOS applications requires [Apple Developer Program](https://developer.apple.com/programs/enroll/) membership.

+Note that in order to publish to Mac App Store, the application must be signed with a `Mac App Distribution` certificate using a `Mac App Store` provisioning profile.
+Additionally, the application must be packaged into a `.pkg` Installer package which should be signed with a `Mac Installer Distribution` certificate.

+Notarization for distributing the app outside the Mac App Store is not yet available.

 You can upload your signing certificate and distribution profile to Codemagic to manage code signing yourself or use the automatic code signing option where Codemagic takes care of code signing and signing files management on your behalf.
 Read more about the two options below.

+To set up publishing the code-signed application to App Store Connect, refer [here](../publishing-yaml/distribution/#app-store-connect).

 {{<notebox>}}
-Under the hood, we use [Codemagic CLI tools](https://github.com/codemagic-ci-cd/cli-tools) to perform iOS code signing ⏤ these tools are open source and can also be [used locally](../building/running-locally/) or in other environments.
+Under the hood, we use [Codemagic CLI tools](https://github.com/codemagic-ci-cd/cli-tools) to perform macOS code signing ⏤ these tools are open source and can also be [used locally](../building/running-locally/) or in other environments.
 More specifically, we use the [xcode-project utility](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/xcode-project/README.md) for preparing the code signing properties for the build, the [keychain utility](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/keychain/README.md) for managing macOS keychains and certificates, and the [app-store-connect utility](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/app-store-connect/README.md) for creating and downloading code signing certificates and provisioning profiles.
 The latter makes use of the App Store Connect API for authenticating with Apple Developer Portal.
 {{</notebox>}}

 ## Automatic code signing